 SECTION 7.
-The officials' authority begins when they arrive on the field and ends when they leave the field of play.
-Officials must be on the field at least 20 minutes before the scheduled starting time.
+The officials' authority begins when they arrive on the field and ends when they leave the playing facility.
+Officials must be on the field at least 30 minutes before the scheduled starting time to meet with both head coaches and captains.
 The duties of the officials shall be equal in all respects, except that, in the settlement of all disputes, the decision of the referee shall supersede that of the umpire or the field judge and shall be final.